The NSCA-ng Protocol, Version 1

 Example: FAIL You're not authorized to submit this command

-response to reject the current client request or
+The server sends a FAIL response to reject the current client request or

 "monitoring command" submission.
 An arbitrary, human-readable <message>